AshishKohad27/Full_Stack_Notes/CyberSecurity/Readme.md

 - To summarize, the main difference between HTTP and HTTPS is that HTTPS provides an additional layer of security through the use of encryption, making it a more secure protocol for transferring data over the internet.

-# 25. What do you know about cybersecurity and cyberattacks?

 - SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are cryptographic protocols that provide security for data transmitted over the internet.
 SSL was developed by Netscape in the 1990s, while TLS is its successor, developed by the Internet Engineering Task Force (IETF).

 - The SSL and TLS protocols work by encrypting the data transmitted between two endpoints (such as a web server and a web browser), and ensuring its integrity and authenticity.
 This is achieved through a series of steps known as the "TLS handshake", which involves the following: